grafoojs/grafoo/readme.md

 ## Important

 The **disclaimer** here is that you should not ditch your current stack for Grafoo for the time being.
-We are still in **alpha** stage and you'll find ruff edges.
+We are still in **beta** stage and you might find ruff edges.
 But if you are kind enough it would be awesome to receive any feedback!
 Feel free to open issues, PRs and whatnot.

 ## Example applications